EnderGnar/corona-visualization/README.md

 This is just a personal project.

-# usage
+## usage
 node main.js

-#features
+## features
 on the website you find a canvas which will be used to draw the visualizations.

-to get something on the screen you first have to add a Process:
+### create an import process:
--> Add Import
+- Add Import Process
--> Theme: cases
+- Theme: cases
--> Filter: geoRegion
+- Filter: geoRegion
--> add
+- add
--> geoRegion: CHFL
+- geoRegion: CHFL

-then we have to scale the canvas accordingly:
+### scale the drawing:
--> Add scale call
+- Add scale call
--> add process id of our process to the scale call
+- add process id of our process to the scale call

-finally we have to add the data to be drawn:
+### draw the data:
--> Add draw call
+- Add draw call
--> add process id of our process
+- add process id of our process

-press DRAW!
+### press DRAW!